jupyter-book/jupyter-book/_guide/02_setup.md

 ## Set up your repository and dependencies

-The textbooks for Jekyll repository primarily depends on three sets of tools:
+The Jupyter Book template repository primarily depends on three sets of tools:

 * Python and Jupyter for converting Jupyter Notebooks into Jekyll-ready markdown
 * GitHub (specifically, GitHub-pages) for hosting your textbook online with Jekyll